paypal/payflow-gateway/SDK Binaries/java/README.md

 trans.addToExtendData(extData);
 ```
 ## Current Release Notes
-* v4.48  (Not released yet.
-ETA End of September)
+* v4.48
   * Fully backwards compatible with previous versions; except for Java version support.
-Compiled on Java x.x.
+Compiled on Java 1.8.0_261.
   * Added support for `CARDONFILE` and `TXID` as part of the `PaymentCard` (both) and `TransactionResponse` (TXID) objects) .
 See [Card on File](https://developer.paypal.com/docs/payflow/integration-guide/card-on-file/) for more details.
   * Added support for 3DS v2 by adding `DSTRANSACTIONID` and `THREEDSVERSION` parameters.
 See [3-D Secure with 3rd-Party Merchant Plug-ins](https://developer.paypal.com/docs/payflow/3d-secure-mpi/) for more details.